Dalian: Local transportation

 Cycling is not as popular in Dalian as in other Chinese cities because of the hilly roads.
 Dalian is also one of the many cities in China where there are few motorcycles in the downtown core, where motorcycle riding is prohibited by the local law.

 The city has a comprehensive bus system and an efficient metro system.
-As of November 2015, the Dalian Metro consists of the underground Line 1, Line 2, and the overground Line 12 (Formerly called line R2) and Line 3.
-New lines and expansion of the metro system are under way.
+As of March 2023, the Dalian Metro consists of the underground Line 1, Line 2, Line 5 and the overground Line 3, Line 12 and Line 13.
+New lines and expansion of the metro system are under way including Line 4 and Line 7.
+The new rail traffic system is designed to connect the entire city in the coming future.
 The Dalian Tram system is the second oldest in China.
 Most of the public transportation in the city can be accessed using the Mingzhu IC Card (明珠卡).

 Domestic and international

-In 2005 Dalian expanded the international airport, Dalian Zhoushuizi International Airport, with direct flights to the most major cities in China, and to cities in South Korea and Japan as well as countries in Southeast Asia.
+In 2005, Dalian expanded the international airport, Dalian Zhoushuizi International Airport, with direct flights to the most major cities in China, and to cities in South Korea and Japan as well as countries in Southeast Asia.
 In 2014, the airport was the 20th busiest airport in China with 13,551,223 passengers.
 The airport is the hub of Dalian Airlines.

+The new airport Dalian Jinzhouwan International Airport (IATA: DLC, ICAO: ZYTL) is also under way.
+Once open, it will replace the existing city's main airport.
+It is being built on 21 square kilometres (8.1 sq mi) of reclaimed land off the coast of Dalian.
+Expected to open in 2026, it is set to become the world's largest offshore airport.